-If you're wondering if you need pet health insurance or not, read this article and then decide if it makes sense for you.
+If you're wondering if you need pet health insurance for your Shih Tzu or not, read this article and then decide if it makes sense for you.

-Pet Health Insurance covers your veterinary expenses in case your pet becomes ill or is injured.
+Pet Insurance covers your veterinary expenses in case your pet becomes ill or is injured.

-Pet care insurance works like human health insurance as it comes with its set of deductibles, co-pays, premiums and usually no coverage for pre-existing health conditions.
+It comes with its set of deductibles, co-pays, premiums, and usually no coverage for pre-existing health conditions.

-Your pet insurance premium can go up or down depending on how much of a deductible you opt for and how much you are willing to co-pay in case of an insurance claim.
+Insurance premiums can go up or down depending on how much of a deductible you opt for and how much you are willing to co-pay for an insurance claim.

 In fact, like humans, pet health insurance can be more expensive for older animals that are more prone to getting sick.

-Some of the better pet insurances may also cover wellness procedures including vaccinations, neutering, heartworm testing and the like.
+Some of the better insurances may also cover wellness procedures, including vaccinations, neutering, heartworm testing, and the like.

-And, with advancement in biotechnology, veterinary expenses have increased considerably due to costs associated with state of the art equipment being used to diagnose the illness.
+And with the advancement in biotechnology, veterinary expenses have increased considerably due to costs associated with the state-of-the-art equipment used to diagnose the illness.